Japan lawmakers' group visits Yasukuni shrine for war dead

 On the previous customary occasion for high-profile Yasukuni visits, the Aug.
 15 anniversary of Japan's World War Two surrender, the newly appointed Inada was visiting troops in Djibouti and unable to go to the shrine.

-(Reporting by Linda Sieg Additional reporting by Ju-min Park in Seoul; Editing by Clarence Fernandez)
+Reporting by Linda Sieg Additional reporting by Ju-min Park in Seoul and Michael Martina in Beijing; Editing by Clarence Fernandez